knowrohit/Fashion-Rec-Sys/README.md

 - State-of-the-art deep learning model for feature extraction
 - Efficient and accurate product recommendations
 - User-friendly interface for seamless interaction
+- Option to display the original image alongside recommendations
+- Adjustable number of recommendations
+- Detailed information and color palettes for recommended products
 - Wide range of supported fashion products
 - Continually updated and refined to deliver the best results